 - Clinician Tools and Considerations in Selecting Apps: Tuesday, June 9, 12 - 1 pm (CT)

 If you have any questions about this learning community, please email Bree at email@example.com.

 Region 7 Recovery Stakeholders Learning Community

-Missouri Recovery Network (MRN) and Mid-America ATTC are collaborating to establish a Region 7 Recovery Stakeholders Learning Community.
-This Learning Community will provide a networking bridge among recovery stakeholders in the four states in Region 7 – Missouri, Kansas, Iowa, and Nebraska.
-These monthly meetings will be conducted using Zoom, a free videoconferencing technology that allows participants to join the meeting via computer or mobile device.
+Missouri Recovery Network (MRN) and Mid-America ATTC collaborated to establish a Region 7 Recovery Stakeholders Learning Community.
+This Learning Community provided a networking bridge among recovery stakeholders in the four states in Region 7 – Missouri, Kansas, Iowa, and Nebraska.

 The first series has concluded, although future cohorts may be held.
 If you have questions or want to join a future cohort, contact Bree Sherry at or 816-235-5057.

 You can download resources from the series below: